TwilioDevEd/lead-alerts-node/README.md

 Warning: If you previously ran  ```npm install``` locally, the node_modules folder will conflict with the file structure of the container when you run the above command.
 We recommended installing your node dependencies one folder up from the rest of your source code.

 You can then visit the application at [http://localhost:3000/](http://localhost:3000/).
-If you're using [boot2docker](https://docs.docker.com/installation/mac/) to run Docker on OS X, you'll need to use the value of `boot2docker ip` instead of `localhost`.

 To stop your containers, run `docker-compose stop`.